filetrust/Glasswall-Security-Policies/policies/backup.md

 ## 1.0 Overview

-This policy defines the backup policy for computers within the organisation that are expected to have their data backed up.
+This policy defines the backup policy for computer systems within the organisation that are expected to have their data backed up.

 ## 2.0 Purpose